pingcap/docs-cn/tidb-lightning/tidb-lightning-requirements.md

 - Indexes might take extra space.
 - RocksDB has a space amplification effect.

 It is difficult to calculate the exact data volume exported by Dumpling from MySQL.
-However, you can estimate the data volume by using the following SQL statement to summarize the data-length field in the information_schema.tables table:
+However, you can estimate the data volume by using the following SQL statement to summarize the `DATA_LENGTH` field in the information_schema.tables table:

 Calculate the size of all schemas, in MiB.
 Replace ${schema_name} with your schema name.